 Rooms are filled with original costumes, stage props, posters, and playbills.
 Each show’s soundtrack plays in the background.

 The Timeline is where you’ll find the best opportunities for selfies.

 Pose in is Max’s office from The Producers or Doc's drugstore from West Side Story.
 Walk through the hall of mirrors in the A Chorus Line exhibit.

 The Making of a Broadway Show

-The final section of the museum offers visitors a chance to see what happens off-stage.
+The final section of the museum offers visitors a chance to see what happens behind the curtain.

 Displays showcase the work that goes into costume and set design, lighting, and sound.

 Original sketches, plans, and scale models of stage sets provide insight into the creative minds behind the transformation of a theater into the magical places that Broadway takes us.

 This unique museum will surely take its place among the best museums in Manhattan.